 LOOKED AFTER CHILDREN

-Mr Cerith Lewis, Senior Assistant Head, is the member of staff with responsibility for looked after children.
-Blackwood Comprehensive School works hard to ensure that these young people have the necessary support, resources and facilities to achieve their full potential.
+Mrs. N Griffiths, Senior Assistant Head, is the member of staff responsible for looked after children.
+Blackwood Comprehensive School works hard to ensure that these young people have the necessary support, resources, and facilities to achieve their full potential.